 Matter-enabled smart devices were supposed to hit the market in 2020, but the coronavirus delayed the first batch of hardware drops until sometime in late 2021.

 Apple HomeKit, Apple’s software hub for Apple-specific smart home controls, is one of the leading brands involved in the building blocks of Matter and its eventual rollout.
-For HomeKit-powered devices like the HomePod,, and , HomeKit will likely receive some Matter-focused alterations later this year.
+For HomeKit-powered devices like the HomePod, Apple TV, and Logitech video doorbell, HomeKit will likely receive some Matter-focused alterations later this year.
 Here are four advancements to potentially look forward to with this collaboration.

 One of the major selling points of the Matter collaboration is interoperability across the smart home landscape.
 To help illustrate this point, let’s explore both a past and present developer scenario.
 Two years ago, let’s say, an up-and-coming smart device developer is laying the software grid work for its new IP (intellectual property).
 In the past, a developer would need to design their device’s capabilities around the framework of a single smart platform, a choice that may not have been easy to make.